Opioid Addiction

 Treatment Modalities

-Residential treatment is critical during the early stages of recovery.
-Our doctors, therapists, psychologists, psychiatrists, and Hanley Center for Brain Recovery staff can address opioid addiction through healing therapies that may include:
+Inpatient opioid addiction treatment centers, like Hanley Center, are critical during early recovery.
+Our doctors, therapists, psychologists, psychiatrists, and our Center for Brain Recovery staff can address opioid addiction through healing therapies that may include:

 • Neurofeedback